loot/loot.github.io/LOOT-FAQs.md

 ##### When LOOT updates the load order, it removes line breaks from `plugins.txt` and `loadorder.txt`.
 Won't this break something?

 LOOT has probably just replaced the `CR LF` line breaks with `LF` line breaks.
 It doesn't make any difference to the game.

+##### I'm using a proxy to connect to the Internet.
+How do I configure LOOT's masterlist updater to use it?

+First of all, LOOT only supports unauthenticated proxies, so if your proxy requires some form of authentication, LOOT won't be able to use it directly.

+If your proxy is unauthenticated, LOOT will use the `https_proxy` environmental variable.
+If your proxy configuration doesn't already set it, you can do so in Windows by:

+1. Opening the System item in the Control Panel.
+2. Open the System Properties dialog by clicking the "Advanced system settings" item in the sidebar.
+3. Open the Environmental Variables dialog by clicking the "Environmental Variables..." button in the "Advanced" tab.
+4. In the User variables section, click the "New..." button.
+5. Put https_proxy as the variable name, and the proxy URL as the variable value in the New User Variable dialog.
+6. Click "OK", then "OK" in the Environmental Variables dialog.
+7. Relaunch LOOT.